 UX: Interacting with DeFi platforms can be challenging for those who lack sufficient experience in working with web3.

-GNCrypto: Is there a future for algorithmic stablecoins, especially after the collapse of TerraUSD (UST)?
+GNcrypto: Is there a future for algorithmic stablecoins, especially after the collapse of TerraUSD (UST)?

 Rostyslav Bortman: The collapse of UST has created a lot of skepticism and fear among people about algorithmic stablecoins, just as FTX has caused many people to give up storing their funds on centralized exchanges in favor of non-custodial wallets.
 Have you heard the saying "not your keys, not your wallet"?